Iryoda/nestjs-template/README.md

     ports:
       - '5432:5432'
 ```
-On the project root you can run
+On the project root you can run:

 ```shell